kovzol/lego-linkages/README.md

 by showing the output labelled with *a* we learn that radius of the circle needs to be 3 units.

 Unfortunately there exists no LEGO beam with 3 units (that is, with 4 holes), so we need to use a bigger one.
 Here a 4 units long beam is used (with 5 holes).
-The basic kit (explained in the author's presentation on page 93 in the Shopping list slide) has to be extended by two blue long pins, one white 5 holes beam and one black 5 holes beam.
+The standard kit (explained in the author's presentation on page 93 in the Shopping list slide) has to be extended by two blue long pins, one white 5 holes beam and one black 5 holes beam.